carpentries-incubator/hpc-intro/_episodes/11-hpc-intro.md

 caption="" %}

 The methodology of providing the input data, communicating options and flags as well as retrieving the results is quite different to using a plain laptop.
-Moreover, using a GUI style interface is often discarded in favor of using the command line.
+Moreover, using a graphical interface is often discarded in favor of using the command line.
 This imposes a double paradigm shift for prospect users: